m-Alishahid/First-AI-Agent/README.md

-# 🤖 Agentic AI — Python-Based AI Agent Using Gemini API & UVI
+# 🤖 Agentic AI — Python-Based AI Agent Using Gemini API & UV

 This is my first ever Agentic AI project — a foundational step into the world of intelligent automation.
-Built using Python, the Gemini API from Google, and managed with the ultra-fast UVI package manager, this project is a minimal yet functional AI agent that takes your prompt, connects to the Gemini LLM, and returns a meaningful response.
+Built using Python, the Gemini API from Google, and managed with the ultra-fast UV package manager, this project is a minimal yet functional AI agent that takes your prompt, connects to the Gemini LLM, and returns a meaningful response.
 While it's not a full conversational agent yet, it lays the groundwork for future intelligent behavior.

 ## 🧠 What it Does

+This is a **single-turn agent**, meaning:

-- Accepts a static prompt or user-defined input
+- It does **not** maintain a conversation or memory.
-- Sends the prompt to Gemini API
-- Returns a generated response
-- Uses UVI for fast dependency management and script execution
+- You give it **one input**.
+- It sends that input to **Gemini API** using the `Runner.run_sync()` method.
+- It returns **only one response**, and the session ends there.

+Great for testing ideas or triggering fast single-responses from LLMs for static instructions.

 ## ⚙️ How to Set It Up